 It works in different ways, whether it’s for fashion or for protection.
 But I recommend the sunscreen for safety.
-Ghana is a tropical country so there is sun even in rainy season.
+Ghana is a tropical country so there is sun even in the rainy season.

 You’ll need this if hiking is on your itinerary—and I doubt how it won’t make it there.
 Especially if for instance you are visiting Kejetia in Kumasi and Kakum National Park, or Cape Coast where there are a few spots to explore.
-This pack would come handy in holding the essential things you’ll need on such tour.
+This pack would come handy in holding the essential things you’ll need on such a tour.

-Open mind and Right attitude
+An open mind and Right attitude

 Wherever you are from, it can’t be Ghana if it’s not Ghana.
 The people here are friendly, but they are also unique in their own right.
-For instance, Ghanaians are inherently communal people, they normally sit in circle and share their meal with one another from a bowl whilst conversing and joking around.
+For instance, Ghanaians are inherently communal people, they normally sit in circles and share their meal with one another from a bowl whilst conversing and joking around.
 This might be off it where you are from, but it’s the happy way people live in Ghana.

-Any illness can mess any good plan, so in addition to all the necessary vaccinations you might need to do before your trip, getting an insecticide treated net is a good idea.
-Mosquito is about the biggest small insect to be afraid of in West Africa, but with an insecticide treated net, you can ward them off you when you sleep—especially if you are not staying in the hotel.
+Any illness can mess any good plan, so in addition to all the necessary vaccinations, you might need to do before your trip, getting an insecticide-treated net is a good idea.
+Mosquito is about the biggest small insect to be afraid of in West Africa, but with an insecticide-treated net, you can ward them off you when you sleep—especially if you are not staying in the hotel.